manasi1031/Simply-swimming/README.md

 - I want to have a clear overview of the customers details.
 - I want to be able to get email from customers through a contact form with any random questions.

+I planned the project on a kanban board that can be viewed on this [link](https://github.com/manasi1031/Simply-swimming/projects/1)

 [Back to Table of Contents](#table-of-contents)

 ----------